 Personal Finance for People in Recovery From Drug and Alcohol Addiction

-Careful financial management can be an asset in maintaining your sobriety.
-Align your budget to support your recovery goals, and consider engaging with community resources, friends and family to stay on track financially.
+Financially recovering from addiction involves aligning your budget to support your recovery goals and engaging with community resources, friends and family to stay on track with your finances.

 MoneyGeek is dedicated to providing trustworthy information to help you make informed financial decisions.
 Each article is edited, fact-checked and reviewed by industry professionals to ensure quality and accuracy.